polkadot-js/docs/docs/substrate/extrinsics.md

   - `prime`: The prime member whose vote sets the default.

   - `old_count`: The upper bound for the previous number of members in storage.
 Used for weight estimation.

    Requires root origin.

    NOTE: Does not enforce the expected `MaxMembers` limit on the amount of members, but  the weight estimations rely on it to estimate dispatchable weight.

-### vote(proposal: `Hash`, index: `Compact<ProposalIndex>`, approve: `bool`)
+### vote(proposal: `H256`, index: `Compact<u32>`, approve: `bool`)
 - **interface**: `api.tx.technicalCommittee.vote`
 - **summary**:    Add an aye or nay vote for the sender to the given proposal.

    Requires the sender to be a member.

    Transaction fees will be waived if the member is voting on any particular proposal  for the first time and the call is successful.
 Subsequent vote changes will charge a  fee.

 ___

 ## technicalMembership

-### addMember(who: `AccountId`)
+### addMember(who: `AccountId32`)
 - **interface**: `api.tx.technicalMembership.addMember`
 - **summary**:    Add a member `who` to the set.

    May only be called from `T::AddOrigin`.

-### changeKey(new: `AccountId`)
+### changeKey(new: `AccountId32`)
 - **interface**: `api.tx.technicalMembership.changeKey`
 - **summary**:    Swap out the sending member for some other key `new`.